 Pathway 2, OBRA Waiver Services My Way (ages 18–59)

-The OBRA Waiver is Pennsylvania's HCBS waiver for adults age 18 through 59 with a severe developmental physical disability who meet ICF/ORC level of care.
+The OBRA Waiver (named for the federal Omnibus Budget Reconciliation Act of 1990) is Pennsylvania's HCBS waiver for adults age 18 through 59 with a severe developmental physical disability who meet ICF/ORC level of care.
 It is governed primarily by 55 Pa.
 Code Chapter 52 and operated by the Office of Long-Term Living, not the CHC managed care plans.

-OBRA participants who choose participant-direction use the same Services My Way model as CHC, same DCW eligibility rules, same legally-responsible-relative exclusion, same county-banded wage table, same EVV requirements.
+OBRA participants who choose participant-direction use the same Services My Way model as CHC, same DCW eligibility rules, and the OBRA waiver (PA.0235.R06.03, Appendix C-2-e) carries the identical four exclusions, spouse, legal guardian, Power of Attorney, and Representative Payee, with no restrictions on any other family member.
+Same county-banded wage table, same EVV requirements.
 The difference is that the FMS vendor is currently Public Partnerships LLC (PPL), not Tempus, during the OLTL transition.
 PPL's OLTL number is 1-877-908-1750.
 PPL is winding down its OLTL book of business as Tempus takes over; verify your participant's current FMS at intake.

 OBRA does not have the multi-MCO structure of CHC.
 Eligibility is determined directly by OLTL's Independent Enrollment Broker process and the relevant county Area Agency on Aging or Office of Vocational Rehabilitation contact.
 Effective January 1, 2026, OBRA + Act 150 W1792 / W1792 TU fee schedules were raised; the OLTL bulletin notice was published in the Pennsylvania Bulletin Volume 56 in February 2026.